aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotareacollection/_index.md

 | --- | --- | --- |
 | pivotArea | [PivotArea](../pivotarea/) | The pivot area. |

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use AddPivotArea() method.
+This method will be removed 6 months later since December 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 ### add(CellArea) {#add-cellarea-}

 Adds an area based on pivot table view.